10 Best Software Development Methodologies

 Why Adhere to Software Development Methodology?

 It needs to be stressed that it’s crucial to choose a software development methodology and apply it with discipline throughout the project.
+Consistency matters more than the methodology itself.
+Even a strong framework fails if it’s applied inconsistently or abandoned mid-project.
 There are numerous risks when you’re taking software development methodology for granted.

 Without structured guidance, the product development team can suffer from:

-This leads to frequent revision in the software without considering the overall implications of the project.
+This leads to frequent revisions in the software without considering the overall implications of the project.
+Teams end up reacting instead of planning, which creates technical debt and slows down long-term progress.

 The result?